 Subscribe now for natural pregnancy updates based on your due date!

-Isn’t it amazing how are bodies are prepared for adulthood even when we’re in the womb?
+Isn’t it amazing how are bodies prepare for adulthood even when we’re in the womb?

-Luckily, there are some natural things we can do to prevent and treat hemorrhoids.
-Let’s begin with prevention—here are some important things to do:
+Luckily, there are some natural remedies to prevent and treat pregnancy hemorrhoids.
+Here are some tips to help you prevent them:

 Here’s more information on (and relief for) hemorrhoids during pregnancy.